 Let’s talk about how.

 Every business wants to do better, but you can’t improve what you can’t measure.
 That’s where an ERP system with built-in sustainability tracking steps in.
-With the ability to monitor key metrics like electricity usage, fuel consumption, water use, CO2 emissions and waste across operations, businesses gain a data-driven roadmap for shrinking their footprint — no guessing games involved.
+By monitoring key metrics like electricity usage, fuel consumption, water use, CO2 emissions and waste across operations, businesses gain a data-driven roadmap for sustainability.
+No guessing games involved.

 An ERP tracks and benchmarks against industry standards, creates audit-ready reports, and identifies areas for improvement.
-By integrating sustainability into everyday processes, businesses can align with the growing focus on sustainability in the beverage industry.
+By integrating these into everyday processes, beverage companies can align with the growing focus on sustainability.
 The result?
 Better decisions and clearer priorities across the entire operation.

 Many ERP solutions come with pre-set sustainability metrics that can be configured to track the specific data a company values, from sustainable packaging efforts to waste reduction initiatives.

-Let’s take a look at some key sustainability metrics and how an ERP system supports them.
+Let’s take a look at some key metrics for sustainability and how an ERP system supports them.

 Electricity Usage